 Tours typically last one and a half to two hours long.
 Interactions may include touching and feeding some of our residents.
 Interactions can change daily based on the health and attitude of the animals.
 If you have a specific request, please chat with the staff member who schedules your tour to determine whether or not it is possible.

+Our tour season is over until May 1, 2023.
+If you would like to schedule a tour or field trip for after this date, please follow these instructions.
 Please fill out the form, call 303-951-8813, or email firstname.lastname@example.org to schedule your tour.
 Available dates change with the seasonal demands.
 Public tours are available in groups of up to 12 guests per time slot.
 If you have a larger group, email Anna Miller at email@example.com for more details.

 We do offer a special and up close Behind-the-Scenes Experience for $150.